-All individuals are expected to perform their job responsibilities in a manner that reflects the highest ethical and professional standards of conduct, performance and good judgment, and must take responsibility for their actions and words, as well as the impact of their behavior on our students, colleagues, coworkers and visitors.
+All employees are expected to perform their job responsibilities in a manner that reflects the highest ethical and professional standards of conduct, performance and good judgment, and must take responsibility for their actions and words, as well as the impact of their behavior on our students, colleagues, coworkers and visitors.
 The Standards of Ethical Conduct and this policy reflect our shared commitment to upholding the principles we use for daily and long-term decisions and actions and applies to all members of the University community.

 This policy establishes the expectations for personal and professional conduct to ensure the University provides and maintains a professional and safe work environment for all.
-It is intended to provide baseline expectations to guide staff conduct.
+It is intended to provide baseline expectations to guide employee conduct.